 You can consider purchasing disability insurance for income protection, but due to waiting periods and medical exams – you’d need to buy before you need the insurance benefit.

 All of the insurance you buy is a form of risk management to protect you from financial loss.
 If you choose not to insure something, you take on some amount of risk.

 Both long-term and short-term disabilities are risks you can insure against.
 The insurance minimizes the risk.
 But if it isn’t part of an employee benefits package, it also comes at a cost.

-You may feel like you are invincible.
-And you couldn’t possibly end up with a significant illness or injury when you are young.
-And you are not alone.
+You may feel like you are invincible, and that you couldn’t possibly end up with a significant illness or injury when you're young.

 But research cited on the SSA website states that 1 in 4 people who are 20 years old now will be disabled before they reach age 67.

 - Will they become disabled at age 25 or 65?

 - Will their disability happen when they're in their first career position?

 - In the middle of their prime earning years?